jvalegre/robert/docs/Modules/generate.rst

 +++++++++++++++++++

 *  Hyperoptimizes multiple ML models.
-*  Filters off descriptors with low permutance feature importance (PFI).
+*  Filters off descriptors with low permutation feature importance (PFI).
 New models are generated parallely, (1) No PFI and (2) PFI-filtered models.
 *  Creates a heatmap plot with different model types and partition sizes.
 One plot is generated for No PFI models and another for PFI-filtered models.
 *  Selects and stores the best No PFI and PFI models.